loyiv/ITP/README.md

   <img src="figures/workflow.png" width="100%" />
 </p>

-Modern LLM agents often behave **reactively**: they decide actions from the current observation and short history, which can be brittle for **long-horizon** tasks.
-ITP addresses this by introducing a learned **textual world model** and an **adaptive lookahead** mechanism, enabling the agent to **mentally rehearse** possible futures before committing actions in the real environment.
+Modern LLM agents often behave reactively: they decide actions from the current observation and short history, which can be brittle for **long-horizon** tasks.
+ITP addresses this by introducing a learned textual **world model** and an **adaptive lookahead** mechanism, enabling the agent to "mentally rehearse" possible futures before committing actions in the real environment.

 ### 🧠 POIMDP-Style Reasoning with Imagination